RafaelNH/Free-water-elimination-DTI/article/article.md

 # Acknowledgments

 This work was funded by Fundação para a Ciência e Tecnologia FCT/MCE (PIDDAC) under grant SFRH/BD/80114/2012.

+Ariel Rokem was funded through a grant from the Gordon \& Betty Moore Foundation and the Alfred P. Sloan Foundation to the University of Washington eScience Institute.

 # References